Location

 Bike Rentals

-- Bayou Bike Rentals are located at The Water Works (105-B Sabine Street).
+Bayou Bike Rentals are located at The Water Works (105-B Sabine St.) and open:

 Kayak & Canoe Rentals

-Buffalo Bayou Kayak Tours is open throughout the year, operating in Buffalo Bayou Downtown at the Sunset Coffee Building on Allen’s Landing.
+Buffalo Bayou Kayak Tours is located at the Sunset Coffee Building on Allen’s Landing (1019 Commerce St.), hours vary and reservations are recommended.

 Restrooms